-- (1) The local government may, by subordinate local law, designate an area where a dog is not required to be on a leash in public (a dog off-leash area). - (2) The local government must take reasonable steps to provide notice to members of the public regarding the designation of an area as a dog off-leash area. - (3) In this section-
+- (1) The local government may, by subordinate local law, designate an area within a public place as an area where a dog is not required to be on a leash (a dog off-leash area). - (2) The local government must take reasonable steps to provide notice to members of the public regarding the designation of an area as a dog off-leash area. - (3) In this section-